 3318.
-Analytical Chemistry 3 hours
+Analytical Chemistry

-Prerequisite: CHE 2317, 2217, and concurrent enrollment in CHE 3218 or consent of instructor
+Prerequisite: CHE 2317, 2217, and concurrent enrollment in CHE 3118, or consent of instructor

 Introduction to theories and application of classical and modern quantitative and qualitative methods, with emphasis on the functional basis of spectroscopy, electrochemistry, chromatography, and mass spectrometry and factors affecting choice of techniques and sampling protocols.
-Three lectures per week.
+Three lecture hours per week.

-3218.
-Analytical Chemistry Laboratory 2 hours
+3118.
+Analytical Chemistry Laboratory